-- Anti-Frustration Features: Every song in the story screen after the first requires you to be at or above a progressively higher level to unlock.
+- Every song in the story screen after the first requires you to be at or above a progressively higher level to unlock.
 As a result many of the series' biggest hits require a lengthy grind to even be able to play outside of Score Match and Medley events.
 In the Japanese version, an update was applied at the end of July 2014 that halved the EXP requirement for every level at 100 and below, making it easier to access more of the Story section of songs.
 This same update was applied in May 2016 to the English version, with retroactive experience points given to players who joined before the update.
 In addition to halving the EXP requirement, it also added a simple unlock chain to get major songs from the anime and movie ahead of the ranks they'd normally be unlocked at.
 As of today, the modifications to the EXP requirements are different, but the halved ones are gone.

 - April Fools:

 - On April 1st 2018, the game added cards for all of the younger versions of μs and Aqours.
 Notably, this includes a young Nico Yazawa, whose appearance as a child had never been shown previously in any official media.